 - Increase the protective factors, such as strengthening cultural identity, a sense of family and community connectedness, and communication skills, that are linked to the healthy and safe development of AI/AN children and their families.

-This section of the site is still being developed.
 Please visit the SAMHSA’s Office of Indian Alcohol and Substance Abuse page to find additional information regarding Native American issues.